SUMMARY

 ANALYSIS

-This is one of the best known passages from the book of Job.
+This is one of the best known passages from the Book of Job.
 It is passages like this (and Job 2:9-10) that have led to the picture of Job as the patient, accepting survivor of disasters.
-He desperately hangs on to his beliefs in a God who is in charge of everything and who will ultimately work things out on his behalf.
+He desperately hangs on to his belief in a God who is in charge of everything and who will ultimately work things out on his behalf.
 This raises important theological questions about whether God is in control of everything that happens, even the bad things.
 Job seems to think so.
-When a little girl is killed by a hit-and-run driver, is that God’s will, or is it the irresponsible act of another person, or is it somehow both?
+When a little girl is killed by a hit-and-run driver, is that God’s will, or is it the irresponsible and evil act of another person?
+This passage leaves that question open.